 2000s

-Ministry of Health approves relocation of Cappadocia villages (Karain, Tuzkoy, Sarihidir) affected by the mesothelioma epidemic
+Tehlikeli Kimyasallar Yönetmeliği (Dangerous Chemicals Regulation, OG 24379) Article 37 bans extraction, production, and use of all amphibole asbestos fibers.
+Ministry of Health simultaneously approves relocation of three Cappadocia villages (Karain, Tuzkoy, Sarihidir) affected by the mesothelioma epidemic.

 2010s